 Welcome to Valley View Schools.
-My name is Mrs. Marta Hopkins and I am the School Psychologist and Special Education Coordinator.
+My name is Mrs. Marta Hopkins and I am the school psychologist and special education coordinator.
 Lisa Minton is the department secretary and works half time in the early morning hours.
 Additional services provided through the Montgomery County Educational Service Center include a part time special education supervisor (Mrs. Barb Savino - email at firstname.lastname@example.org or call (937) 225-4603), a part time school psychologist (Mrs. Kaitlyn Lang - email at email@example.com or call (937) 855-4203 ext.
-276) and a part time Adapted Physical Education teacher.
+276), two part time speech/language pathologists and a part time adapted physical education teacher.
 The district also contracts with the State Support Team Region 10 for other supports as needed such as audiology, hearing intervention, orientation and mobility and other related services.
-If I can be of assistance please contact me through Mrs. Minton at (937) 855-4203 ext.
+If I can be of assistance please contact me through Mrs. Minton at (937) 855-6581 ext.
 240 or e-mail me at Vvmhopkins@mdeca.org.

-The Special Education Dept. serves approximately 250 students who have been identified as having disabilities under the Individuals with Disabilities Education Improvement Act (IDEIA 2004).
-Services are provided in accordance with Ohio's Operating Standards for Children with Disabilities and the Special Education Model policies and Procedures.
+The special education department serves approximately 250 students who have been identified as having disabilities under the Individuals with Disabilities Education Improvement Act (IDEIA 2004).
+Services are provided in accordance with Ohio's Operating Standards for Children with Disabilities and the Special Education Model Policies and Procedures.

-School age students, ages 5-21, who qualify for special education services, under IDEIA, are identified as having disabilities in the following areas: Autism, Cognitive Disabilities, Deaf-Blind, Emotional Disturbance, Hearing Impairment, Multiple Disabilities, Orthopedic Handicapped, Other Health Impairment, Specific Learning Disabilities, Speech/Language Impairment, Traumatic Brain Injury, Visually Impaired.
-Preschool students can be identified with these same disabilities and the additional category of developmental delay can also be considered.
+School age students, ages 5-21, who qualify for special education services, under IDEIA, are identified as having disabilities in the following areas: Autism, Deaf-Blind, Emotional Disturbance, Hearing Impairment, Intellectually Disabled, Multiple Disabilities, Orthopedic Handicapped, Other Health Impairment, Specific Learning Disabilities, Speech/Language Impairment, Traumatic Brain Injury, Visually Impaired.
+Preschool students can be identified with these same disabilities and the additional category of Developmental Delay can also be considered.

 Special education services for each student with disabilities are written into each student's Individualized Education Program (IEP).
 Services may be provided in a variety of settings, with the goal being to educate each student in the Least Restrictive Environment (LRE); which means providing services in the regular classroom environment to the maximum extent possible.